 Hey Plant Peeps!

 You got some cuttings in the mail and now you are staring at them wondering what the fucculent you do next.
 Fear not my beloveds, you got this!!!

 Here's a few hard and fast tips and tricks to have success with your new plant additions.

 You should place your cuttings in filtered bright light for 6-8 hours.
-WTF does that even MEAN?!?!
+What the fucculent does that even MEAN?!?!
 I mean no actual sunshine on your plants until they are established.
-I mean unless you want them to fry up like crispy bits of bacon.
+I mean, unless you want them to fry up like crispy bits of bacon.

 Once your plants have roots, you can SLOWLY introduce them to more sun, starting with morning sun but afternoon shade.
 Why?
 Again, with the bacon thing, they will burn up if you do it too quickly.

 Are there some loose leaves that came in the box?
 You can plant those, too.
 Just lay them on top of the soil.
 Some will be divas and die and others may show signs of new plant growth.
 Just leave them be.
 They are ready when the host leaf completely dries up, they dont need any water until that happens, put that misting bottle away!

 Can you plant your cuttings in one pot?
 Yes, they actually do well when they have root competition.

 Can you plant them individually?
 Also, yes!
-It's really personal preference.
+It's really a personal preference.

 Some plants root a lot faster than others, so don't be discouraged!

 Now go find a fun pot and plant something!
 Me?
 With all that talk about bacon I think I’ll make myself as BLT.
 It actually sounds really good right about now!